No. 6 Baylor beats Arizona State 75-63 at Battle 4 Atlantis

 Arizona State: It’s been a bumpy start for the Sun Devils, with two early losses by a combined three points.
 They lost a game on a three-quarter-court heave to UC Riverside on Nov.
 11, followed by a defeat at San Diego State on Saturday.
 And sophomore Marcus Bagley (10.0 points) didn’t travel to The Bahamas due to a lingering knee issue.
 Arizona State was trying for its first win against a ranked nonconference opponent since beating top-ranked Kansas in December 2018.

-Baylor: The Bears are back in the tournament for the first time since winning it in 2016 and boast a reshaped lineup after losing four starters, including Mitchell as the No. 9 overall NBA draft pick.
+Baylor: The Bears are back in the tournament for the first time since winning it in 2016 and boast a reshaped lineup after losing four starters, including No. 9 overall NBA draft pick Davion Mitchell.
 Coming off Saturday’s blowout win against Stanford, they had relatively little trouble stretching out the lead on another Pac-12 team.

-”Really it’s hard to knock any one area for them and see a weakness that’s pretty obvious,” Hurley said.

 UP NEXT